BeeGodwin/ldjam-49-unstable/README.md

 Try and survive a rough sea voyage and keep all your cargo on the raft!

 Made for Ludum Dare 49 in Unity.
+Play the v1.0.1 build [here](https://ayebeecoding.itch.io/unstable-voyage).

 Sprite animation courtesy of [Exiun](https://emily2.itch.io/schoolgirl-sidescroller-sprite)